TassianaMilka/Html-and-Css_website/README.md

 2.When you press for example on Home Page you will find a summary about.

-3. Under programming you will find a brief text describing what it is about and it contains another button written Java.
+3.Under programming you will find a brief text describing what it is about and it contains another button written Java.

 3.1) By pressing this button, you will find several links such as "Programming in Java(1)";